You just created a Dashlane account. Let's break down the basics and get you set up.

 iOS and Android

-You can import passwords at any point during your Premium Trial, but otherwise Free Dashlane accounts will not see these options, as free accounts are limited to 50 stored passwords.
+You can import passwords at any point during your Premium Trial, but otherwise Free Dashlane accounts will not see these options because free accounts are limited to 50 stored passwords.
 If you are using Dashlane Premium or Premium Plus, there is no limit on the number of passwords you can save.

-Open your Dashlane application and select Passwords from the left-hand menu.
+- Open your Dashlane app and select Passwords from the left-hand menu.